mfbalin/Concrete-Autoencoders/README.md

 # Concrete Autoencoders

 The concrete autoencoder is an end-to-end differentiable method for global feature selection, which efficiently identifies a subset of the most informative features and simultaneously learns a neural network to reconstruct the input data from the selected features.
-The method is unsupervised, and is an adaptation of the standard autoencoder.
+The method can be applied to unsupervised and supervised settings, and is a modification of the standard autoencoder.

 For more details, see the accompanying paper: ["Concrete Autoencoders for Differentiable Feature Selection and Reconstruction"](https://arxiv.org/abs/1901.09346), *ICML 2019*, and please use the citation below.